poisson-fish/fsdocker/README.md

-# fsdocker-clang-libfuzzer
+# fsdocker-clang-libfuzzer-jenkins

-This is a Dockerfile to setup a stable Clang build environment for building and fuzzing the Firestorm viewer post Alex-Ivy.
+This is a Dockerfile to setup a Jenkins slave environment for building and fuzzing the Firestorm viewer post Alex-Ivy.

 If you don't know what this is, this isn't for you.